ozmodiar192/washyobutt/README.md

 git remote add origin https://github.com/ozmodiar192/washyobutt.git
 ```

 “Git remote add” makes sense, but what the fuck is origin?
 You’ll see origin a lot in the git world; it’s the default label on your local system for the remote repository.
 I could name it anything.
-It doesn’t matter.
 It's a good convention, and it's usually named that way in examples and on stackoverflow.
 As I said, most of what I do is copying and pasting out of stack overflow.
+When you clone a repository with git, it creates a remote for you automatically called "origin", so people generally use it for everything so you don't have to constantly check the name of your remote if you're working on multiple projects.

 So now I should have my git repos hooked up, so I’ll add a README.md file.
 That’ll display on the github page.
 Eventually it’ll be this document, but for now I’ll put some dummy text in there.
 I’ll edit the file and then do
 ```